samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 `armed` might be used by an enclosing user interface element to update its visualization as the user interacts with it. `clicked` is declared to be an `event`, which is like `state` except that it has no current value and thus will not trigger computation when behaviors that depend on it are initially created, only when it "fires".

-Barbour's RDP chooses to dispense with the notion of events entirely, but I'm (currently) of the opinion that they're sufficiently fundamental to a programmer's conception of a dynamic system that they should exist as fundamental entities rather than require being encoded as a change in state.
+Barbour's RDP chooses to dispense with the notion of events entirely, but I'm (currently) of the opinion that they're sufficiently fundamental to a programmer's conception of a dynamic system that they should exist in the model rather than be modeled as a change in state.
+The action of clicking a button models a user's intent.
+Their intent was not to depress the button and release it, that is a means to an end.
+I think it introduces needless complexity to require this action to be modeled as a change in an "is clicked" value.

-That said, reacting to change in state is such a common action, we provide sugar for obtaining a state's previous and current value when the state is changed.
-This can be seen above in `button1.change` which yields a `Change[Boolean]` (because `button1` has type `Boolean`).
-A `Change` record contains the previous (`prev`) and current (`cur`) values for the state.
-This could be obtained manually by routing `button1` into a length two rolling buffer and then reacting to updates on the buffer.
-Indeed that's how one would obtain a longer history than current and previous.
-But reacting to the current and previous value is sufficiently common that building it in enables pleasant syntax and an efficient implementation.
+Because reacting to change in state is so common, we provide sugar for obtaining a state's previous and current value when the state is changed.
+This can be seen above in `button1.change` which yields a `Change[Boolean]`.
+A `Change` record contains the `previous` and `current` values for the state.
+This could also be obtained manually by routing `button1` into a length two rolling buffer and reacting to updates to the buffer.
+That's how one obtains a history of length greater than two.

 #### Nested systems

 Systems also give us an explanation for the *hierarchical* nature of the reactive state.
-A system encloses other systems, which themselves may enclose systems, in one big tree.
-Because systems host reactive state, the totality of a program's state is also structured as a tree.
+A system encloses other systems, which themselves may enclose systems, in a tree structure.
+Because all reactive state is owned by a system, the totality of a program's state is also structured as a tree.
+Note that though state and systems can be supplied as dependencies to other systems, making a DAG rather than a tree, the *ownership* of the state and systems is still tree-structured.

-It is possible for a containing system to access the public state of its child systems and it can provide its own state (or state on which it depends) to its child systems:
+It is possible for a containing system to access the public state of its child systems and it can pass its own state (or state on which it depends) to its child systems:

 {% highlight scala %}
 system MouseClickDetector (